GoBobbyGo1/car/README.md

-# Introduction
+# GoBobbyGo

-This project was developed for IPRO 497 Social Innovation at Illinois tech.
+> GoBobbyGo is a product pitch developed for the IPRO 497-414 Social Innovation & Design Thinking course at Illinois Tech.

 ### Developed by
 Yasmeen Hernandez | Brian Massura | Ben Ng